 Lactobacillus acidophilus, Lactobacillus bulgaricus, acidophilus

-This is mainly the sugar lactose in milk.
+carbohydrates.
+This is mainly done by breaking down the sugar lactose in milk.

-Lactobacilli are used commercially to make cheese and yogurt.
-Specifically, these
+used to make cheese and yogurt.
+These are Lactobacillus bulgaricus.

 Medically valid uses

 control certain types of diarrhea.
 It may be helpful for diarrhea due to oral

 antibiotics.
 These medicines kill the normal flora of the intestine.
 Consuming L.

 acidophilus helps put good bacteria into the intestines.
 This often stops diarrhea.